wizard7377/ROAR/README.md

 [^1]: Not, in practice, actually infinite, instead represented by a integer, mostly likely an unsigned 32 bit integer.
 However, this *is* more than 4 billion registers, which should be more than enough
 [^2]: Technincally `jmp` and `call` themselves don't alter the registers, but they *do* cause them to be altered
 [^3]: Because one major feature of ROAR is all things being assumed to be 64 bits, each of these *must* be aligned to the 8 byte mark, so the above is actually equivalent to `mov [%0+$97*8] %2`
+[^4]: Not including structural registers and floating point registers